vcz-fr/TheFollowUp/_posts/2018/05/2018-05-01-ioccc-pi-approximation.md

     url: "https://codeexplainer.wordpress.com/2017/08/27/underscore-pi/"
     dead: false

-tweet: "This IOCCC winning entry is a clever way to calculate an approximation of pi!"
+message: "This IOCCC winning entry is a clever way to calculate an approximation of pi!"
 ---